Practice Profile

 Daisy’s experience covers the appellate courts at all levels, as well as the Upper Tribunal and planning inquiries, and she welcomes instructions to act individually or as a junior across all of Chambers' practice areas.

-Daisy has been a board member of the Compulsory Purchase Association since 2023 and is also a committee member of the National Infrastructure Planning Association EYP Steering Group.
+Daisy was elected as Vice Chair of the Compulsory Purchase Association in 2024 and has been a board member since 2023.
+She is also a committee member of the National Infrastructure Planning Association EYP Steering Group.

 Daisy has already gained experience in a wide variety of planning issues.
 She has appeared at planning inquiries, enforcement inquiries and hearings.
 She has represented clients in the High Court in statutory and judicial review hearings, both in her own right and as a junior.
 She regularly advises developers, landowners, local authorities and local interest groups in relation to matters of planning and environmental law.